You can get in over your head in tax debt if you don’t withhold the right amount from your paychecks.

 - You got married or divorced

-- You had a baby, or your son or daughter started filing their own taxes
+- Your son or daughter started filing their own taxes

 - You had income from outside your job, such as interest, dividends, alimony, or unemployment benefits

 The IRS has a withholding calculator to help you find the right balance.
+This tool is an excellent resource to use while completing your W-4.
 To get the most accurate results, you’ll want to have recent pay stubs and your last tax return on hand.